ABW1729/FeedBack-Platform/README.md

 ## 📌 Features

 - ✅ User registration and login with role selection (`admin`, `moderator`, `user`)
+- 🧑‍💼 **Admin/Moderator**:
-- 🧑‍💼 Admin/Moderator: Create dynamic forms with multiple questions (MCQ/Subjective)
+  - Create dynamic forms with multiple questions (MCQ/Subjective)
+  - Edit, delete, reorder questions and options using arrow buttons
+  - View form submission summary and export responses to CSV
+  - See all form responses in a tabular format
+- 🧾 **Users**:
-- 🧾 Users: Submit feedback responses to available forms
+  - Submit feedback responses to available forms
-- 🔀 Reordering of questions and options using arrow buttons
+- 🔄 Reordering of questions and options via up/down arrow buttons
-- 🗑️ Deletion of questions and options
+- 🗑️ Deletion of individual questions and options
-- 🔒 Form validation:
+- 🔒 **Form validation**:
-  - At least 1 question per form
+  - Must have at least 1 question
-  - Non-empty title
+  - Question title must not be empty
-  - At least 1 option for MCQs
+  - MCQs must contain at least 1 non-empty option
-- 🌐 Live deployment on Railway
-- 🧪 Modular and scalable code structure
+- 🧪 Modular and scalable codebase (separate frontend/backend structure)
-- ⚙️ Protected routes based on roles
+- ⚙️ Role-based protected API routes
-- 📊 Responses stored in MongoDB
+- 📊 Feedback responses stored and queried from MongoDB
+- 🧾 Summary(Chart based) view of all form submissions with export-to-CSV option
+- 🌐 Live deployment hosted on **Railway**
-- 📬 Email/password-based authentication
+- 📬 Email and password-based authentication system with JWT

 ---